1dv023/syllabus/examination/exam-assignment-3/README.md

 ## Production of application

 The application shall be running on a public web server in a production environment.
 Each student will get their virtual public server (see the production part of this course), but feel free to choose your provider.
-During the examination, the application should be able to run on your production server (we will not run it locally) therefor you must add the URL to the application in your repository README.
+During the examination, the application should be able to run on your production server (we will not run it locally) therefor you must add the URL to the application in your RELEASE.md-file.

 ### Production requirements